ducthinh17/DSDV-CAUSEOFDEATH/README.md

 In this captivating visualization, each line tells a story.
 Neonatal Disorders, taking the lead, assert their prominence throughout the timeline.
 The unforgiving burden they bear on newborns is a critical concern that demands our attention.On the other end of the spectrum, Chronic Kidney Disease takes its place at the tail end of the chart.
 Although still significant, it appears to have a comparatively lower prevalence.
 However, we must not underestimate the impact it has on individuals and the importance of addressing this condition.

 ## Scatter Plot:
-Prepare to delve into the fascinating relationship between Meningitis and Diarrheal Diseases as we unveil our insightful scatter plot.
+In this chart we will discover the fascinating relationship between Meningitis and Diarrheal Diseases as we unveil our insightful scatter plot.
 This visual representation will shed light on how these diseases impact three countries: Afghanistan, Thailand, and Vietnam.

 Meningitis, a formidable and potentially deadly disease, has long instilled fear in humanity.
 As the scatter plot materializes before you, an intriguing pattern emerges.
 Afghanistan, unfortunately, takes the lead in the prevalence of Meningitis, signaling the urgent need for interventions and healthcare support in this region.
 On the other end of the spectrum, Thailand, depicted towards the lower end of the plot, exhibits a comparatively lower incidence of the disease.